Using technology to open up wilderness trails to people with disabilities

 Having the technology is one thing, knowing where you can use it is another.

 That's where Jacob Tyree comes in.
 He's a wheelchair user and works for Move United.
-It's a national non-profit which has begun a trail assessment projectalong with a research firm, Beneficial Designs, to gather basic measurements like the trail slant, width, and obstacle height.
+It's a national nonprofit that has begun a trail assessment projectalong with a research firm, Beneficial Designs, to gather basic measurements like the trail slant, width, and obstacle height.

 He says it's extremely important to know the dimensions of the trail — especially the slant.
 "I'm gonna tip over if it's more than four inches from left to right – and I'm really leaning uphill, so it really becomes a big accessibility concern."